TOP 5 ID TIPS: BARN OWLS

 Perhaps the most beloved owl, the Barn Owl is also considered the most widespread bird on Earth.
-Known also for their pale-cream coloring, heart-shaped face, and blood-chilling screams in the dead of night, this owl is a treat to see.
+Known also for their pale-cream coloring, heart-shaped face, and unusual vocalizations, this owl is a treat to see and hear.

 Denver Holt for the Owl Research Institute CD Hoots, Toots, Calls, Clacks, and Hisses

 BARN OWLS IN HISTORY